IsaacOvieJoseph/Automated-API-Test-Framework/README.md

 This project contains automated functional tests for the Email Service API using Newman , the Postman CLI runner.
-The tests validate normal cases, edge cases, and error handling, and can generate detailed HTML reports.
+The tests validate positive case, negative case, edge cases, and error handling, and can generate detailed HTML reports.
 ```
 📂 Project Structure
 email-service-tests/